Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 America has a little dinosaur infestation problem in Jurassic World Dominion.
 How bad is this prehistoric predicament?
 Director and co-writer Colin Trevorrow made it quite plain with a nifty map of all the once-extinct animals now running loose across the United States in the upcoming blockbuster (out in theaters this June).
 "It's a problem," tweeted the filmmaker, who co-wrote Dominion's screenplay alongside Emily Carmichael (Pacific Rim: Uprising).

 The good news is that if you live on the East Coast, you don't have much to worry about.
-The dinosaurs are mainly spread out over the western half of the country (probably because they're cold-blooded and need warmer climates to survive).
+The dinosaurs are mainly spread out over the western half of the country.
 California residents, though, we hate to report it doesn't look promising to make it a day dino-free.
 If you are a resident of Alaska, we recommend you don't venture near the water anytime soon because the Mosasaurus has been spotted in the Bering Sea.

 Check out the nifty map below:

 “The best part of my job is being able to choose which dinosaurs go in which movies,” Trevorrow told IGN last November.
 “As somebody who cares a lot about our films and about dinosaurs, I’m able to hold onto some and meter them out carefully.
 Every time I get a request from a fan on Twitter asking 'Why not this dinosaur?’, my answer is always I'm just trying to hold onto a couple.
 We just want to save some surprises.
 In this movie we really get to show some dinosaurs that I love that we've been holding onto for a long time, knowing we had the chance to go back to the cretaceous period and see the oviraptor and the giganotosaurus."